 Couples’ travel is something quite unique.
-Whether we’re talking about cheap romantic getaways, long-term travel with your partner or cheap travel insurance for couples, travelling with your loved one can be quite stressful.
+Whether we’re talking about cheap romantic getaways or long-term travel with your partner, travelling with your loved one can be quite stressful.

 Linda and I have been travelling full-time for five years and, sometime close to our ninth wedding anniversary will be launching a new ebook called The Art of Couples’ Travel.
 The idea isn’t to give advice on the best places to go on vacation, but rather to delve deep into the relational and emotional issues of travelling as a couple.